CrealityOfficial/CrealityPrint/README.md

+## Important
+The current Creality Print slicing software is still iterating rapidly.
+We have not yet uploaded the source code to Github for all users who follow Creality Print to download and compile freely.
+We plan to improve the code and submit it to GitHub before July 31st.
+Please stay tuned

 ## Creality Print 5.0.0 Release Notes

 We are delighted to announce that the brand new version 5.0 has been released officially, with all upgrades aimed at improving user experience.